Board of directors meetings can turn into verbal UFC matches — which is why they’re a regular source of slander and libel lawsuits.

 A Common Misconception about Defamation

-Over the past decade, the word “slander” has assumed a colloquial meaning, in addition to the legal one.
+Over the past decade, “slander” has assumed a colloquial meaning, in addition to the legal one.
 It’s common for people to say a negative comment is “slanderous.”
-But as discussed above, actual slander involves a whole lot more than a negative opinion.
+But as discussed above, actual slander involves more than a negative opinion.

 Contact a Defamation Attorney